 Applicants must meet the following eligibility requirements:

-- A full-time preK-12th grade teacher, curriculum specialist, curriculum head, Special Education coordinator, media specialist/librarian, or other type of educator who spends at least 50% of your time directly teaching students;
+- A full-time preK-12th grade teacher who spends at least 50% of your time directly providing instruction to students;

 - Returning to the classroom in the consecutive school year; and

 - Have at least three years’ experience as a preK-12th grade teacher at the end of the school year.

 - Student and substitute teaching do not count towards the three year requirement

 - As long as the applicant has three years’ experience by the time of their fellowship, Fund for Teachers considers them eligible.